shinyorg/pushtester/readme.md

 * Push only works on Android simulators if you're signed into Google Play
 * You can compile for MacCatalyst for Azure Notification Hubs, but NOT firebase (edit csproj to set this up)
 * iOS: if you're server is pointed at development, you can have to compile in debug.
 If you're server is pointed at development, you must compile with an adhoc/appstore profile

+## FAQ
+> Q. Why can I note test pure Apple Push Notifications APNS with this
+> A. There is some special encryption requirements to pushing things to Apple, that I haven't found work on iOS